 GMOs are constantly making the news.
-There is constant ongoing debates about the bioethics of GMO products in the food & biotech industry.
+There are constant ongoing debates about the bioethics of GMO products in the food & biotech industry.
 There are very vocal proponents of the issue on both sides of the topic.
 So, what does the term GMO stand for, and why is it such a controversial issue?

 Table of Contents